yochaigal/cairn/wip/2e/dungeon-exploration.md

 - Characters without a light source suffer from _panic_ until their situation is remedied.

 ## Panic
-- A character that is surrounded by enemies, enveloped by darkness, or facing a great fear may experience _panic_.
+- A character that is surrounded by enemies, enveloped by darkness, or facing a great fear experiences _panic_.
 - A **WIL** **save** is required to avoid becoming _panicked_.
 Subsequent **WIL** saves may automatically _fail_.
 - A _panicked_ character must make a **WIL** **save** to overcome their condition _as an action_ on their **turn**.
 If possible, **resting** can relieve **panic**.
 - A _panicked_ character is _always_ **surprised** and has 0 HP.
 All of their attacks are _impaired_.